 - Knowledge of third party auditing and cloud risk assessment methodologies

-Since this is a management role, you should be completely comfortable with your oral, teaching and communication skills.
-You will often be conveying technical information to a non-technical audience.
+Security Architects are in management, so you should be completely comfortable with your oral, teaching and communication skills.
+You will often be conveying technical information to a non-technical audience (e.g. CEO).

 Employers are also looking for candidates who are inspiring leaders and strategic problem-solvers.
 Throughout the year, you will be responsible for managing a wide variety of projects and team members.